An Overview of WIT

 Interfaces from other packages

-You can import and export interfaces defined in other packages.
-This can be done using package/name syntax:
+To import and export interfaces defined in other packages, you can use package/name syntax:

 world http-proxy {